 You’ve had a few months now to get to know each other and become more confident in knowing what helps to keep your baby happy.
 This really is the essence of parenting in the early months.
 To be able to predict what your baby could want and then be able to provide them with it.
 There will be times when this is easier than others.
 Expect some days to be more difficult and challenging and try not to let it erode your confidence.

 Four month old babies can really begin to make their wishes known.
 They can start protesting when settling, even if they have never done this previously.
-Try to concentrate on keeping calm yourself and involve your partner as much as you can.
+Try to concentrate on keeping calm.
 Check the baby sleep information on this site and make some choices about what works for all of you.

 Your baby is really getting to know you and other people closest to them.
 If you have older children, you’ll find your baby is almost as responsive to them as they are to you.
 The first year is a time when babies learn who they can trust and who will provide them with what they need to grow and thrive.
 They really are like sponges at this age, with brains which literally mould as a result of how they are nurtured.
 If you go to your baby when they cry, aim to care for them in a sensitive and loving way and feel empathy for them when they are distressed; then your baby is only going to benefit from this style of care.